-- If the victim received as much of the SASP-CS Program-funded services as they wanted to accept, and then chose to withdraw from services, report this victim as served. - If the victim initially indicated that they would accept/request SASP-CS Program-funded services, went through an intake process, and then chose to withdraw their request for services, do not report this victim.
-The victim did not end up accepting SASP-CS Program-funded services. - 8.
-Describe why grant-funded services were not provided, including barriers/challenges your agency faced when providing SASP-CS Programfunded services, and how those barriers impacted victims/survivors.
+- If the victim received as much of the SASP-CS Program-funded services as they wanted to accept, and then chose to withdraw from services, report this victim as served. - If the victim initially indicated that they would accept/request SASP-CS Programfunded services, went through an intake process, and then chose to withdraw their request for services, do not report this victim.
+The victim did not end up accepting SASP-CS Program-funded services.

+8. Describe why grant-funded services were not provided, including barriers/challenges your agency faced when providing SASP-CS Programfunded services, and how those barriers impacted victims/survivors.
+Responses must be limited to 2,000 characters.